opencobra/memote/README.rst

 Installation
 ============

-We highly recommend creating a Python virtualenv for your model tesing purposes.
+We highly recommend creating a Python virtualenv for your model testing purposes.

 To install memote, run this command in your terminal: